qiyuxinlin/FusionRAG/doc/en/long_context_tutorial.md

 layer_step: 1 # Select every few layers.
 token_step: 1 # Select every few tokens.
 ```
-ps: By $$conda show ktransformers$$, you can locate the root directory of ktransformers.
+ps: By `conda show ktransformers`, you can locate the root directory of ktransformers.
 The memory required for different context lengths is shown in the table below:

 |     | 4K  | 32K | 64K | 128K | 512K | 1M  |